573-pankaj/Dual-Decoder-Implementation-for-English-requirements-to-STL-Translation/README.md

-# Dual-Decoder-Implementation-for-English-requirements-to-STL-Translation
-CS787 GenAI Project: /
+# CS787 GenAI Project on :  Dual-Decoder-Implementation-for-English-requirements-to-STL-Translation

 System requirements are usually written in English because it is easy for humans to read and understand stand.
 However, computers and verification tools need these requirements in a formal and precise way to check if a system behaves correctly.
 Signal Temporal Logic (STL) is one such formal language that